PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ---
 layout: post
-title:  «PrestaShop 1.7.8.0 is available»
+title: PrestaShop 1.7.8.0 is available
-subtitle: «You waited for it, here it is!»
+subtitle: You waited for it, here it is!
 date:  2021-10-05
 authors: [PrestaShop]
 image: /assets/images/2021/10/1780_banner_1200_628.jpg